ludmercentre/rna-seq_workflow/markdown_files/DGE_analysis.md

 ## 2. Performing the DE analysis in R:

 Below we will go through the steps of a typical Control (Ctrl) vs. Condition (Cond) bulk RNA-Seq differential gene expression analysis.
+You can find the Rscript file with only the code content [here](https://github.com/ludmercentre/rna-seq_workflow/tree/master/scripts/dge_analysis/limma_voom_analysis.r).

 ### 2.1 Data import and setup: